S3 EP7: Emma Doran

 So, 12-year-old's not interested, but 10-year-old, the last while, has been cranking up to getting into football.
 Great.

-So I'm making his lunch.
+So, I'm making his lunch.
 I'm trying to get him up.

-He's not great at getting up.
-So it's a long process to try and get him out of bed.
+He's not great at getting up, so it's a long process to try and get him out of bed, even when he's doing something he likes.
+Interruption.

 Yes.

-Is the lunch you're making for him?
+Is the lunch you're making for him

-He's getting a fruit winder.
+boiled eggs and a red onion?
+No, he's getting a fruit winder.
 All he wants for his lunch is crackers with butter.

 Anyway, I'm trying to get him up.
-He gets up.
+He gets up, he just has toast for his breakfast.

-So what he has done is he recently got astro boots that he's been just wearing as runners all the time.
+boots that he's been just wearing as runners all the time.
 Got to wear them in.

 Got to wear them in.
 Yeah, yeah, he's got them on.